Jimmy-Vu/ajax-project/README.md

 All data is pulled from the [ACNH API](http://acnhapi.com/) which was created by [Alexis Lours](https://github.com/alexislours).
 Many thanks to Alexis for their wonderful creation and hard work.

 #### Live Demo
-Try the application live at [jimmy-vu.github.io/new-horizon-hub/](jimmy-vu.github.io/new-horizon-hub/)
+Try the live application [here!](jimmy-vu.github.io/new-horizon-hub/)

 #### Technologies Used